vocalpy/vak/README.md

 2. Provide a common framework that will facilitate benchmarking neural network algorithms on tasks related to animal vocalizations

-Currently, the main use is an automatic annotation of vocalizations and other animal sounds.
-By annotation, we mean something like the example of annotated birdsong shown below:
+Currently, the main use is an automatic *annotation* of vocalizations and other animal sounds.
+By *annotation*, we mean something like the example of annotated birdsong shown below:
 <p align="center">
 <img src="https://github.com/vocalpy/vak/blob/main/doc/images/annotation-example.png?raw=True"
 alt="spectrogram of birdsong with syllables annotated" width="400">
 </p>

-`vak` requires audio files or spectrogram files with annotations as the training data input, and `vak` will help you train and utilize your neural networks to make predicted annotations for new files.
+You give `vak` training data in the form of audio or spectrogram files with annotations, and then `vak` helps you train neural network models and use the trained models to predict annotations for new files.

 We developed `vak` to benchmark a neural network model we call [`tweetynet`](https://github.com/yardencsGitHub/tweetynet).
 Please see the eLife article here: https://elifesciences.org/articles/63853